MuhammadAliAbid58/MuhammadAliAbid58/README.md

-# Hey there, I’m Ali Abid 👋
+# Hey there, I’m Ali  👋

 I’m a passionate developer always chasing the latest in tech 🚀
 From sleek frontend frameworks to cutting-edge AI models — if it’s new, I’m probably already tinkering with it. 😎